corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 Let's be clear: there are many, many antipatterns in the above code.
-Most of them have nothing to do with Rust, but with software engineering in general.
+The most important observation is that these antipatterns have nothing to do with Rust, but with bad coding practices.

-The code carries all the hallmarks of a beginner Rust programmer -- possibly with a C/C++ background -- who has not yet fully embraced the ergonomics Rust provides.
+The code carries all the hallmarks of a beginner Rust programmer (possibly with a C/C++ background) who has not yet fully embraced the ergonomics Rust provides.

-## Better semantics enable nicer syntax in Rust

-If you feel like you're fighting the language (not just its borrow-checker!),
-then there's a chance that **the language is trying to push you into a different direction**.

-It bears repeating: the above code is terrifying and contains many footguns.
-Without much effort, one can make out the red flags:

 - The code is littered with `unwrap()` calls
 - Unnecessary mutability